 \subsection{Tangle and partial tangle in three-flavor neutrino oscillations}

-We next intend to introduce different tripartite entanglement observables, such as the tangle and the partial tangle, which quantify the degree of pairwise correlations and their dynamical interplay within the single particle multi mode framework.
+We next intend to introduce different tripartite entanglement observables, such as the tangle and the partial tangle, which quantify the degree of pairwise correlations and their dynamical interplay within the single-particle multi mode framework.
 Within the framework of three flavor neutrino oscillations, with the oscillating neutrinos produced in a definite flavor state at the source, the temporal evolution yields a dynamical redistribution of quantum correlations among the three flavor modes.
 As a result, one can establish bipartite mode entanglement between the flavor subspaces as a direct consequence of neutrino mixing.
-This observation naturally motivates us to conduct a detailed, quantitative investigation of sharability of entanglement among different flavor modes during propagation.
+This observation naturally motivates us to conduct a detailed, quantitative investigation of the entanglement sharability among different flavor modes during propagation.

 These entanglement observables can be directly expressed in terms of the elements of the density matrix given in Eq.(\ref{eq:denm}).
-This links quantum information theoretic concepts with experimentally observable neutrino oscillation probabilities.
+This links quantum information theoretic concepts to experimentally observable neutrino oscillation probabilities.
 The standard three flavor neutrino oscillation probabilities are given in terms of time dependent amplitudes $\widetilde{U}_{\alpha \beta}\big(t,\theta, \delta_{\rm CP} \big)$ as given in Eq.(\ref{eq:tevolve}) as,

 which satisfy the probability conservation condition